outscale/osc-sdk-python/README.md

 # Configuration & Credentials

 When you use the cli you can choose a profile.
-Profiles are can be setted with environment variables or in a file.
+Profiles can be set with environment variables or in a file.
 It checks environment variables before loading the file.

 In the file, you can set a default profile, naming `default`.
 It will be used if you don't precise profile in command line.